clementpoh/hashing/marking.md

 Mark | Condition
 ---- | ---------------------------------------------------------------------
 1    | Both O(n).
+1    | Insert O(1) if prepend is specified, O(n) search.
 0.5  | One O(n).
 0    | Otherwise.

 Q2 (1 mark)
 -----------

 Suppose the hash function spreads the input perfectly evenly over all the buckets.
 Using big-O notation, write the complexity of insert and search in terms of `size` and `n`.
 Justify your answer.

 Mark | Condition
 ---- | ---------------------------------------------------------------------
 1    | Both O(n / size).
+1    | Insert O(1) if prepend is specified, O(n/size) search.
 0.5  | One O(n / size).
 0    | Otherwise.

-**VT**: In a sense it’s because “in the order they arrive” is ambiguous wrt the append/prepend distinction.
-I say mark according to what the student has implemented: if they really have written an O(1) insert operation, then that’s the correct answer; if they’ve implemented a O(n/size) one, then that’s correct.

 Q3 (1 mark)
 -----------